Amid glow open day, cloud looms over MLB All-Star Game

 Also, the state’s two Republican incumbent senators were defeated by Democrats Raphael Warnock and Jon Ossoff, giving their party effective control of the U.S. Senate.

-While much of the attention in the sports world has focused on the All-Star Game, a civil rights organization called on the PGA Tour to move the Masters golf tournament — the sport’s first major championship of the year — out of Georgia.
+While much of the attention in the sports world has focused on the All-Star Game, a civil rights organization called on the PGA Tour and the Masters to pull the tournament — the sport’s first major championship of the year — out of Georgia by not playing at Augusta National.

+The National Black Justice Coalition also urged professional golfers not to refuse to play in Georgia until the law is repealed.

-Augusta National, an exclusive club that has previously faced protests over its one-time exclusion of Blacks and women from the membership rolls, ignored the request and carried on with a women’s amateur event that leads into next week’s Masters.
+The PGA Tour has no control over the Masters.
+The tournament is run by Augusta National, an exclusive club that has previously faced protests over its one-time exclusion of Blacks and women from the membership rolls.
+The club ignored the request and carried on with a women’s amateur event that leads into next week’s Masters.

+The PGA Tour holds its season finale at East Lake in Atlanta, and it has another tournament in the fall on the Georgia coast at Sea Island.

 Another prominent women’s tournament is set to be held in suburban Atlanta this summer.

-The Women’s PGA Championship — one of five majors on the LPGA Tour — is scheduled for Atlanta Athletic Club in Johns Creek, Georgia from June 24-27.
+The Women’s PGA Championship, one of five majors on the LPGA Tour, is scheduled for Atlanta Athletic Club on June 24-27.

-The LPGA has not responded to a request for comments on whether a new venue is under consideration in the wake of the Georgia law.
+The PGA of America said in a statement, “The KPMG Women’s PGA Championship is a partnership between three organizations committed to diversity, equity and inclusion: PGA of America, LPGA and KPMG.
+Like many entities, we are monitoring developments related to the new state legislation on voting access.
+We believe elections should be accessible, fair and secure, and support broad voter participation.”

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 His work can be found at https://apnews.com/search/paulnewberry